semantic-notes/semantic-notes.github.io/README.md

 These capabilities must remain supported when extending the codebase.

+The starting page always displays all saved notes as an RDF graph and a tree view for navigation, and it includes a form to insert new notes.
+Future changes should preserve this combination of visualization, navigation and input on the home page.

 This project is a proof‑of‑concept for a client‑side web application that lets you create and manage ontologies and vocabularies using OWL and SKOS.
 Annotations are recorded as RDF triples using annotation or note properties.
 A pluggable reasoning layer provides basic RDFS/SHACL checks and